christopherseaman/datasci_217/exam1.md

    - generate_fasta.py
    - dna_operations.py
    - find_cutsites.py
+4. In the results directory, create an empty file named "cutsite_summary.txt".
+5. In the data directory, create an empty file named "random_sequence.fasta".
-4. Create a README.md file in the main project directory with a brief description of the project structure.
+6. Create a README.md file in the main project directory with a brief description of the project structure.

+Tips:
+- Use `mkdir -p` to create directories and their parents if they don't exist.
+- The `touch` command can be used to create empty files.
+- Remember to make your script executable with `chmod +x setup_project.sh`.
+- Use `echo` to add content to the README.md file.

 ### Task

-Run the script and check the output (include it in your repository).
+Run the script and check the output (include all files in your assignmentrepository).

 Example usage:
 ```